 - Overland Flooding: This is flooding that occurs due to extreme weather conditions, like a river overflowing or excessive snowmelt.
 It can be difficult and expensive to secure depending on your region, your claim history, and your provider.
-Always check for it, though.
+Always check for flood damage coverage on your policy, though.

 What to do when a water pipe bursts inside your house

 When you wake up to a basement with an inch of water, it’s pretty obvious there’s something wrong.
-When pipes burst suddenly, you’ll notice quickly.
+You’ll notice immediately when pipes burst.
 Follow these instructions: